willie-engelbrecht/HDFS-track-disk-consumption-by-user/README.md

 It can often times be hard to track the disk consumption per user on your HDFS filesystem.
 There isn't really a single command to tell you how much disk space a specific user is using across the filesystem (over many directories), nor can you easily track this over time to predict future consumption.

-This article attemps to solve both problems.
+This article attempts to solve both problems.
 Using a NiFi flow to recursively pull the status of each file stored on HDFS, and storing that in a database for visualising through Superset and/or Grafana.

 You can run REST queries against the HDFS active namenode, and get a listing of all the files and directories at a specific location.
 Here is an example of query against the Namenode for '/user/willie':
 ```